The Critical Role of Aerodynamics: Insights from the NASA-BeVERLI Hill Experiment

 where:

-• σ\sigma: Standard deviation of the measurements
+• σ\sigma: standard deviation

-• NN: Number of measurements
+• NN: number of measurements

-The standard deviation σ\sigma itself is calculated as:
+The standard deviation is:

 σ=i=1N(xixˉ)2N1\sigma = \sqrt{\frac{\sum_{i=1}^{N} (x_i - \bar{x})^2}{N-1}}